jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

     >>> print(f"The calculated value of input pulse [A] x resistance [Ω] is: {cur_in[11]*lif1.R} V")
     >>> print(f"The simulated value of steady-state membrane potential is: {mem_rec[200][0]} V")

-    "The calculated value of input pulse [A] x resistance [Ω] is: 0.5 V" "The simulated value of steady-state membrane potential is: 0.4999999403953552 V"
+    The calculated value of input pulse [A] x resistance [Ω] is: 0.5 V The simulated value of steady-state membrane potential is: 0.4999999403953552 V

 Close enough!